bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-16-newsletter.md

 projects.
 Please consider upgrading to new releases or helping to test release candidates.*

-- [Core Lightning 23.08rc2][] is a release candidate for the next major version of this popular LN node implementation.
+- [Core Lightning 23.08rc2][] is a release candidate for the next major version of this popular LN node implementation. {% assign timestamp="44:40" %}

 ## Notable code and documentation changes